 There is an Upper Dharamkot and a Lower Dharamkot.

-From a Traveler perspective, there is no such difference but from a hiker perspective, Upper Dharamkot will check your stamina not much but still.
+There is no such difference from a Traveler’s perspective, but from a hiker’s perspective, Upper Dharamkot will check your stamina not much, but still.

 I know you guys will rock.

 More Availability of Hostels and Home-stays than the Lower one and that too at a slightly lower rate.
 Cafes with a full view of the Dhauladhar range are the USP.
 A quiet place if I have to say one word.

 What makes this area unique is its cafes and lively environment.
 People are interactive and friendly.
 People most prefer this area during daylight.
 A happening place, if I have to say in one word.

 Locals of Lower Dharamkot don’t give much preference to the Indians/local tourists when it comes to offering Homestays and Hotels because foreign people will stay longer than the local tourists.